Stunning Before & After Photos

 Otoplasty is a safe and effective procedure.
 Dr. Steinberg will assess your child at their consultation appointment to make sure that he or she qualifies for this surgery.
 Remember that children must have ears that are fully grown to their maximum size before they are eligible for otoplasty.
 This generally occurs around the age of nine.

-If you or your child has been struggling with ears that are too large, stick out too far from head, or are malformed because of a birth defect, otoplasty may be for you.
+If you or your child has been struggling with ears that are too large, stick out too far from head, or are malformed because of a birth defect, otoplasty surgery near me may be for you.
 This procedure can have profound effects on a person’s life, especially when it is performed at a young age so as to set a young person up for success and confidence as they get older.